Biased Federated Learning under Wireless Heterogeneity: Numerical Results

-In Fig. \ref{fig:OTA_SOTA_loss} and \ref{fig:OTA_SOTA_acc}, we compare these schemes showing the FL sub-optimality gap and normalized test accuracy (relative to the accuracy achieved with $\mathbf{w}^*$) vs. the training time over $T = 500$ FL rounds, respectively.
-The presented plots are produced by averaging over independent realizations of channels, AWGN noise, and randomness in each scheme.
-We set $\varrho_\text{in} = 0.7 \varrho_\text{max}$ for the BB-FL Interior and BB-FL Alternative, whereas a fixed learning step size is suitably designed for each scheme within the range $0 \leq \eta \leq \frac{2}{\mu + L}$.
-Observe that the best performance in terms of FL sub-optimality gap and normalized test accuracy is attained by the genie-aided OPC OTA-FL scheme.
+In Fig. \ref{fig:sc-ota-loss} and \ref{fig:sc-ota-acc}, we compare these schemes showing the global objective $F(\mathbf{w})$ and average test accuracy vs. FL rounds, respectively, \addb{for $N = 50$ devices}.
+We set $\varrho_\text{in} = 0.7 \varrho_\text{max}$ for the BB-FL Interior and BB-FL Alternative.
+Each scheme uses a fixed step size tuned within $\eta\in(0,\tfrac{2}{\mu+L}]$.
+Ideal FedAvg demonstrates the best performance, since it aggregates gradients noiselessly.
+Among the practical wireless schemes, the best performance in terms of both metrics is attained by the genie-aided OPC OTA-FL scheme.
 However, this scheme requires noncausal genie-assisted CSI knowledge across all FL rounds, limiting its practicality.
-Yet, it can be clearly noted that the proposed biased Optimized OTA-FL scheme shows performance on par with OPC OTA-FL, achieving 97\% final normalized accuracy, while requiring only statistical CSI.
-While OPC OTA-Comp shows a faster sub-optimality gap decay by minimizing per-round MSE performance with global CSI knowledge at the PS, the proposed scheme outperforms OPC OTA-Comp despite the lack of global CSI, thanks to the well-structured bias and optimized bias-variance trade-off.
+Our SCA-optimized OTA\text-FL closely tracks OPC OTA-FL and nearly reaches the Ideal FedAvg accuracy while requiring only statistical CSI (for design) and local instantaneous CSI (for transmission).
+While OPC OTA-Comp shows a fast global objective decay by minimizing per-round MSE performance with global CSI knowledge at the PS, the proposed scheme outperforms it despite the lack of global CSI, thanks to the well-structured bias and optimized bias-variance trade-off.
+Next, although LCPC OTA-Comp employs optimized truncated channel inversion, similar to the proposed scheme, it is limited by a common pre-scaler, slowing convergence.
+Furthermore, BB-FL Alternative performs better than BB-FL Interior by carefully balancing the trade-off between the fraction of data exploited and maintaining less noisy FL updates, whereas BB-FL Interior restricts participation to a subset of devices, leading to poor generalization performance.
+Finally, although Vanilla OTA-FL eliminates model bias, it forces participation from weak-channel devices, inflating aggregation noise and slowing convergence.
+Overall, by judiciously designing biased average device participation to minimize the bias-variance trade-off, the proposed scheme matches the performance of the noncausal CSI-based SOTA method, while delivering noticeable performance gains over the remaining OTA-FL baselines.